akashpawar6474/DSA-/README.md

 304. Integer to English Words => only implementation based problem -- Google
 305. Merge two sorted arrays(sp - gfg) => simple two pointer problem
 306. Kth Smallest Element(sp) => finding it using selection sort where k <<< log(n)
+307. Find the maximum possible value of a[i] % a[j] over all pairs of i and j(sp - gfg) => maxMod problem finding largest and second largest and return mod
+308.